Bride Of The Sun, Bull Flower, Butterwort, Calendula Flower, Calendula Herb

 Snake-repellent: Marigold is said to contain chemicals which act as a natural snake repellent.

-Aromatherapy: Marigold has a memorable, sweet, resin-like smell and it aroma has the ability to detract pests from neighboring plants.
+Aroma: Marigold has a memorable, sweet, resin-like smell and it aroma has the ability to detract pests from neighboring plants.

-Immunity boost: C. officinalis water extract can reduce the immune response to three different viruses in chickens, associated with improvement in body weights.
+Immune enhancer: C. officinalis water extract can reduce the immune response to three different viruses in chickens, associated with improvement in body weights.